 After all, everyone’s got a garden hose; just aim it directly at the affected leaves and stems to spray the aphids off.
 With their weak legs, most of the aphids will be unable to crawl back up the plants to feed.

 The water will also rinse some of the “honeydew” off and prevent an ant infestation at the same time.
-(Read more about aphid honeydew below.)
+(Read more about aphid honeydew below in #9.)

 Repeat every few days as needed until the population is visibly reduced.
 In cases of very young, fragile plants, or extreme infestation where it isn’t feasible to continually drench your plants, consider the next steps in organic aphid control.

 7. Use insecticidal soap to naturally kill aphids.